stanford-cs248/project/README.md

 ## Project Report Submission

-The final project report is due Thu March 21st, 11:59:59 PM.  **You cannot use late days for the final project!** Full details of expectations for the report will be posted in the coming weeks.
+The final project report is due Thu March 21st, at 12:15 PM.  **You cannot use late days for the final project!** Full details of expectations for the report will be posted in the coming weeks.